ishmael-burdeau/digital-sustainability-learning/communicators.md

 *  **Branch Magazine** - online magazine for green digital enthusiasts.
 The website design responds to the carbon intensity of the UK grid, which is pretty cool. [https://branch.climateaction.tech/](https://branch.climateaction.tech/)

+* **CarbonAware** - another very good example of a carbon aware website, with the site responding to the grid intensity from a wide range of countries. [https://carbon-aware-website.fly.dev/](https://carbon-aware-website.fly.dev/)

 *  **Ecograder** - online tool (one of many) which creates a report on how well a web page performs from an environmental perspective.
 There are many similar tools out there, but Ecograder produces some of the clearest and most actionable reports. [https://ecograder.com/](https://ecograder.com/)